dr-matt-smith/evote-dvd/README.md

     }
     ?>

-The solution is to move the logic about what to display based on the number of votes as a method class ```/src/Dvd.php```:
+One solution is to move the logic about what to display based on the number of votes as a method class ```/src/Dvd.php```:

         public function getStarImageHTML()
         {